Professors BUTTE, SARCHETT, SIMONS; Assistant Professors HASKELL, NELSON

 Detailed examination of some specific aspect of film: a genre (the Western, Film Noir, the slapstick comedy, the documentary); the work of an individual director; the films of a particular country, etc.

-Also listed as Comparative Literature 200 and Comparative Literature 220 and Dance Theory 200 and Drama 200 and English 280 and Film and New Media Studies 303 and Italian 320 and Political Science 203.
+Also listed as Comparative Literature 200 and Comparative Literature 351 and English 280 and English 326 and Feminist & Gender Studies 206 and Film and New Media Studies 303 and Film and New Media Studies 304 and Italian 320 and Russian & Eurasian Studies 200.

 .5 or 1 unit —